skrey/yellow-extensions/preview/README.md

 `STYLE` = preview list style
 `SIZE` = image size, pixel or percent

-For every page there has to be an jpg-image of similar file name in your `media/images` folder.
+For every page there has to be an image of similar file name in your `media/images` folder.

 ## Example

 Adding a preview:

     [preview]
+    [preview /plugins/ - 30%]
+    [preview /plugins/ simple 30%]

+Adding a preview, square thumbnails:

+    [preview /plugins/ - 64]
+    [preview /plugins/ - 128]
-    [preview /themes/]
+    [preview /plugins/ simple 150]
-    [preview /themes/ threepages 33%]

-CSS for three pages in a row:

-    .content .threepages { margin:0; padding:0; list-style:none; width:100%; }
-    .content .threepages li { padding-bottom:1em; text-align:center; vertical-align:top; display:inline-block; width:32%; }
+## Developer

+Datenstrom